Javi00C/tfm/README.md

 # 1.PYBULLET Environments Installation
-## Only the following installation is necessary to run the pybullet experiments
+To execute the experiments shown in the documentation only the following pybullet installation is necessary.
 ```bash
 conda create -n pybullet_env python=3.9.21
 conda activate pybullet_env